 Compare existing estimates of population and housing in North Carolina at various geographies (city, county, tract) to the 2020 Census counts to identify where undercounts and overcounts occur and if they correlate with various demographic attributes.

-Utilize various datasets to develop population estimates independent of Census methods in order to develop unbiased estimates of undercounts and overcounts.
+Utilize various datasets to develop population estimates independent of Census methods to develop unbiased estimates of undercounts and overcounts.

 Suggest corrections to current population estimates based on research and findings.

-This work will directly help the OSBM, as accurate and unbiased estimates are their core mission.
+This work will help the OSBM, as accurate and unbiased estimates are their core mission.
 Indirectly, this work will serve North Carolinians, whether they use population estimates or not.
-Less biased estimates will ensure equitable distribution of goods and services, both in the public and private sector.
+Less biased estimates will ensure equitable distribution of goods and services, both in the public and private sectors.